Napheesa Collier leads Lynx to blowout win over New York

 She scored 26 points and had 13 rebounds.
 Both were one off her career highs.
 She almost certainly would have set new marks had she not been subbed out with the Lynx up big with just under 4 minutes left in the game.
 She made eight of 15 shots, had five assists, two blocks and two steals.
 She scored in the paint, on the perimeter, on the drive, using her polished footwork.

+"That was the conversation, more than anything," Reeve said.
+"I wanted her to feel free to do anything she wanted to do.
+If that meant five threes, eight threes?
+I was going to trust everything she was doing.
+I also told her about great players making teammates better.
+How many times did she kick it out?
+Every part of her game was good tonight."

-She wasn’t alone.
-Rookie Crystal Dangerfield was outstanding again.
-She scored 22 points, making nine of 12 shots.
+She wasn't alone.
+Rookie Crystal Dangerfield scored 22 points, making nine of 12 shots.
 Damiris Dantas had 10, Lexie Brown had 11.
-Mikiah Herbert Harrigan scored 12 off the bench.
-The Lynx improved to 7-3, staying in the upper echelon of the WNBA as the mid-point of the condensed, 22-game season nears the midpoint.
+Mikiah Herbert Harrigan scored 11 off the bench.
+The Lynx improved to 7-3, staying in the upper echelon of the WNBA as the midpoint of the condensed, 22-game season nears the midpoint.

 The Lynx swept the two-game season series with the Liberty (1-9).
 And while the Lynx, even without Fowles, would be expected to beat New York, there were a number of positive signs.